June 4, 2021

 Marysville sits on the Big Blue River, and over a small divide runs the Little Blue River.
 Hollenberg Station is on that river, and the building there is “believed to be” the only original station on the original site, in Nebraska at least.
 The center was closed, which was too bad because I was looking forward to this being one of the better station visits on the trip.
 Also, I’d read that the people who run it are very nice and knowledgeable.
 Nevertheless, I rode around the site, checked out the old building (“Yep.
 It looks old all right.”) and headed on up the road.

 Now, I am usually pretty good about riding in hot conditions.
 But (like the saddle thing) my body needs to acclimate first, and I have not had that opportunity.
 So I was sucking down water but still suffering.
-And now worrying about having enough hydration on last the day.
+And now worrying about having enough water to last the day.

 Just shy of the Nebraska state line I saw a tractor pull into a farm, so I stopped to ask for water.
 The man told me it wasn’t his house, just where they kept the fuel he needed, but that his cousin, Eunice, who did own the house probably wouldn’t mind.
 So I topped off and got back on my way, loving the sound of that name, Eunice, because it seemed so perfect.
 Really, what else could her name have been?

-I passed an unmarked Pony Express station, then a huge Oregon Trail memorial with wagon ruts marked nearby.
-The funny thing about wagon ruts is they look just like tire ruts, and while I have no reason to doubt the veracity of the claim, it was hard to be impressed.
+I passed an unmarked Pony Express station site, then a huge Oregon Trail memorial with wagon ruts marked nearby.
+The funny thing about wagon ruts is they look just like tire ruts—at least these did—and while I have no reason to doubt the veracity of the claim, it was hard to be impressed.
 Or maybe it was just my mood.

 Because not long after this, I started to despair.
-Suddenly, it hit me that I was going to be out there for a very long time, looking for stations that might not be there, fighting the wind, the heat, not sure where I’d sleep every night or whether I’d find a place.
+Suddenly, it hit me that I was going to be out on roads like this for a very long time, looking for stations that might not be there, fighting the wind, the heat, not sure where I’d sleep every night or whether I’d even be able to find a place.
 It struck me in a way it never had that not only might I not complete the trip, but that I might not even want to complete the trip.
 I have always been unsure I could do the whole thing.
-In fact, the morning I left St. Joe I actually stayed in bed as late as I could because I knew once that I got up, the trip started and this was it.
+In fact, the morning I left St. Joe I actually stayed in bed as late as I could because I knew once I got up, the trip started and this was it.
 But that’s a different, more intellectual fear than the physical realization, this feeling in my gut, that I just might not be up to the journey I had set for myself.

 As I approached the campground where I had planned to stay, two things happened that perked me up.
 First, a cloud passed overhead, covering me in a shadow and cooling the air.
 Have you ever thanked a cloud for blocking the sun?
 I did.
 I couldn’t believe how grateful I was.
 Seconds later I was coasting downhill and a deer bounded across the road.
 I took that as a good sign.